 Hours of Operation

 No gates; open year-round.
 Not plowed in winter.
-The parking lot on the lake side is a small lot directly off State Route 89.
-The parking lot for the river side is west of State Route 89; follow the signs for the Transit Center and 64 Acres Recreation Site.
+The parking lot on the lake side is a small lot directly off Highway 89.
+The parking lot for the river side is west of Highway 89; follow the signs for the Transit Center and 64 Acres Recreation Site.
 Please stay on paved surfaces and do not park on vegetation.

-The beach is managed by a concessionaire under a US Forest Service special use permit.
+The beach is managed by a concessionaire under a USDA Forest Service special use permit.